 Once in the portal you can either login or register for an account which will enable you to link directly to our database to see any transactions, donations or communication you have made with the Hospice.

-We offer respite care, day therapy, symptom control, rehabilitation and terminal care, as well as other services such as counselling, complementary therapies, lymphoedema clinics, physiotherapy and bereavement support.
+At the hospice itself, we offer overnight stays and respite, symptom control, rehabilitation and terminal care, as well as other services such as counselling, complementary therapies, lymphoedema clinics, physiotherapy and bereavement support.

-Head of Care Michelle Rollinson’s first contact with the hospice was in 1980, when her parents volunteered for the charity.
+Chief Executive Michelle Rollinson’s first contact with the hospice was in 1980, when her parents volunteered for the charity.
 Michelle joined them and remembers spending time with patients.
-She’s a qualified children’s nurse, and the first five years of her career began at Hull Maternity Hospice’s Neonatal Intensive Care Unit.
+She’s a qualified children’s nurse, and the first five years of her career began at Hull Maternity Hospital's Neonatal Intensive Care Unit.
 On March 5, 2001, Michelle was part of the team who opened the doors to children at the hospice.
 Her role changed in 2011 from working within the children’s hospice to working across all clinical teams as Head of Care.
+She became Chief Executive on April 1, 2017.
 She said: “I meet and care for many inspirational people, and work with professionals who are committed to ensuring palliative and end-of-life care, whether for children or adults, is of the highest quality possible.”

 Head of Finance Geoff Jago joined the hospice following a spell in retail and manufacturing, 12 years as financial controller at an energy efficiency/sustainability charity in Milton Keynes, time working in Australia and travelling, and a position as head of finance at a national charity.
 He relocated to Lincolnshire in 2013, and is a book lover.